aardappel/lobster/lobster/docs/source/language_reference.md

 Include files will typically be loaded relative to 2 locations: the current main .lobster file being compiled, and whereever the lobster compiler is installed.
-In both those locations, files may be optionally be found under an `include` sub-directory.
+In both those locations, files may be optionally be found under an `modules` sub-directory.
-You can use `include from "path/to/"` to provide additional such starting directories (relative to the current main `.lobster` file being compiled) that any following include statements (recursively) can use.
+You can use `import from "path/to/"` to provide additional such starting directories (relative to the current main `.lobster` file being compiled) that any following import statements (recursively) can use.

 You may use the keyword `private` at the top level in a file to prefix structs,